Depeche Mode: Songs of Faith and Devotion and Wilder's departure (1991–1995)

-Ultra (1996–1999)
+Ultra (1995–1998)

 Despite Gahan's increasingly severe personal problems, Gore tried repeatedly during 1995 and 1996 to get the band recording again.
 However, Gahan would rarely turn up to scheduled sessions, and when he did, it would take weeks to get any vocals recorded; one six-week session at Electric Lady in New York produced just one usable vocal (for "Sister of Night"), and even that was pieced together from multiple takes.
 Gore was forced to contemplate breaking the band up and considered releasing the songs he had written as a solo album.
 In mid-1996, after his near-fatal overdose in which his heart stopped beating for two minutes, Gahan entered a court-ordered drug rehabilitation program to battle his addiction to cocaine and heroin.
 With Gahan out of rehab in 1996, Depeche Mode held recording sessions with producer Tim Simenon.

 Preceded by two singles, "Barrel of a Gun" and "It's No Good", the album Ultra was released in April 1997.
-The album debuted at No. 1 in the UK (as well as Germany), and No. 5 in the US.
+The album debuted at No. 1 in the UK as well as Germany, and No. 5 in the US.
 The band did not tour in support of the album, with Fletcher quoted as saying: "We're not fit enough.
 Dave's only eight months into his sobriety, and our bodies are telling us to spend time with our families."
-As part of the promotion for the release of the album, they did perform two short concerts in London and Los Angeles, called "Ultra Parties".
+As part of the promotion for the release of the album, they did perform two short concerts in London and Los Angeles, promoted as "Ultra Parties".
 Ultra spawned two further singles, "Home" and "Useless".

-A second singles compilation, The Singles 86–98, was released in 1998, preceded by the new single "Only When I Lose Myself", which had been recorded during the Ultra sessions.
-In April 1998, Depeche Mode held a press conference at the Hyatt Hotel in Cologne to announce The Singles Tour.
-The tour was the first to feature two backing musicians in place of Alan Wilder—Austrian drummer Christian Eigner and British keyboardist Peter Gordeno.
+A second singles compilation, The Singles 86>98, was released in 1998, preceded by the new single "Only When I Lose Myself".
+In April 1998, Depeche Mode held a press conference at the Hyatt Hotel in Cologne to announce the Singles Tour.
+The tour was the first to feature two backing musicians in place of Wilder—Austrian drummer Christian Eigner and British keyboardist Peter Gordeno.